 Australia profile - Media

 Australia's media scene is creatively, technologically and economically advanced.
-There is a tradition of public broadcasting, but privately-owned TV and radio enjoy the lion's share of listening and viewing.
+There is a tradition of public broadcasting, but privately-owned TV and radio have the biggest audience share.

 Ownership of print and broadcast media is highly-concentrated.
-For example two companies - the Murdoch-owned News Corp Australia, and Fairfax Media - account for some 85 per cent of newspaper sales.
+Two companies - Murdoch-owned News Corp Australia and Fairfax Media - account for the bulk of newspaper sales.

 The Australian Broadcasting Corporation (ABC) runs national and local public radio and TV.
-The other main public broadcaster is the Special Broadcasting Service (SBS), whose radio and TV networks broadcast in many languages.
-Australia Network is an external TV service for the Asia-Pacific region.
+The other main public broadcaster is the multilingual Special Broadcasting Service (SBS).

-National commercial TV is dominated by three large networks.
-Commercial broadcasters have to carry a minimum percentage of Australian-made programming.
-Pay-TV services have gained a substantial foothold.
-Digital TV is available via satellite, cable and terrestrially.
+National commercial TV is dominated by three big free-to-air networks.
+Broadcasters must carry a minimum percentage of Australian-made programmes.
+Pay TV has a strong foothold.

-Sport, news, game shows, imported and home-made dramas top the TV ratings in Australia.
-The industry has successfully exported some of its productions to English-speaking markets overseas.
+Sports, news, game shows, imported and home-made dramas top the TV ratings.
+The industry has successfully exported its productions to English-speaking markets overseas.

 - The Sydney Morning Herald - daily